vishsg23/PlatterMint/README.md

 | `main.py` | FastAPI backend (`POST /recommend`) |
 | `streamlit_app.py` | Frontend — form, results, and the human-in-the-loop prompt |

-## Known limitations

-- **Diet detection is a name-text heuristic.** Google Places has no structured veg/non-veg field, so this relies on restaurants mentioning "veg"/"vegan"/"vegetarian" in their own name.
-It can't catch a vegetarian-only place that doesn't advertise it in the name.
-- **No authentication.** `user_id` is a plain name with no login — fine for a personal/demo project, not for anything with real user accounts.
-- **Distance is often an estimate**, not a measurement — Google's basic Text Search doesn't return coordinates, so this is clearly labeled as an estimate in the score breakdown rather than presented as precise.

-## Going further (good interview talking points)

-- Swap the keyword-based cuisine/craving/diet extraction in `orchestrator.py` for an LLM call for more natural parsing.
-- Use the Places Details API's menu text for real diet detection instead of a name-text heuristic.
-- Switch to Nearby Search with lat/lng so distance is a real measurement, not an estimate.
-- Replace the structured-history RAG with a real vector store (e.g. pgvector) if you want to retrieve on free-text past reviews, not just structured fields.
-- Add real authentication if this ever needs to support actual user accounts rather than plain names.